kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-trends-api.md

 It's important to recognize when a resource is not detected to exist in the previous window.
 This is designated by the field `IsInfinite=true`, which means the allocation could not be determined to exist.
 Otherwise, the cause of an unexpected or major trend change could be misattributed.
 The field `isNaN`, meaning not a number, refers to if the `value` is unreal.
 If so, `isNan` should return `true`, which means there was an error during calculation.
 Both fields should return `false` during a successful query.
 {% endhint %}

-In the example output below, `value` is expressed as `-0.147`, meaning spending has decreased in the current window by roughly 14.7% from the previous window.
+In the example output below, `value` is expressed as `-0.147`, meaning spending has decreased for `project-123` by roughly 14.7% from the current week compared to the week before.

 ```json
         "trends": {